 We do not advise that you take holidays in term time.
-Please see the HE calendar in Appendix 1 for details.

 If you are absent you must telephone or email your personal tutor to notify them.
 Doctor's notes will be required for absences of more than a couple of days or recurring illness.
 Please keep your module tutors informed if you are having difficulty attending your classes for whatever reason.
 We are here to support you but cannot do that unless you keep us informed of problems you are experiencing.